The Senior Leadership Team

 Gonzalez holds a Bachelor of Arts and Master of Arts in English from the State University of New York, College at Fredonia, and a Master in Business Administration from St. Bonaventure University.

 Straub holds a Bachelor of Arts degree in Journalism with a minor in Communication, Arts & Sciences from The Pennsylvania State University.
-She also holds an Advanced Public Information Officer (PIO) certificate from FEMA and is a current Board member of the PA American Council on Education (ACE) Women's Network chapter.
+She also holds an Advanced Public Information Officer (PIO) certificate from FEMA and has been a Board member of the PA American Council on Education (ACE) Women's Network chapter.